Forests are one of the most useful renewable resources. They provide habitat to many types of animals & plants.

-Animals produce carbon dioxide during respiration which is released in the atmosphere.
+Animals produce carbon dioxide during respiration which is released into the atmosphere.
 Plants use this carbon dioxide for preparing food by the process of photosynthesis.
-In this way plants play an important role in maintaining carbon dioxide and oxygen balance in nature.
+In this way, plants play an important role in maintaining carbon dioxide and oxygen balance in nature.

 For Pollen and Seed Dispersal

-A number of insects, birds and bats help in pollination.
-Some animals help in dispersal of fruits and seeds.
+A number of insects, birds, and bats help in pollination.
+Some animals help in the dispersal of fruits and seeds.

 For Supplying Nutrients

 Animal excreta and their dead bodies add nutrients to the soil.
-They act as manure and provide mineral for plant growth.
+They act as manure and provide minerals for plant growth.